u1071673/5780Project/README.md

 ## VERIFIED GPIO PINS (FOR GENERAL PURPOSE OUTPUT MODE)

+All of these pins have been verified to work on the STM32 F0 128-KBYTE 32-BIT MCU + 3-AXIS MEM SENSORS Discovery board.

 | WORKING PIN (ALSO USED FOR) |
 |:----|
 | PA0 (Button)|